Taj Mahal 1989: Release

 Taj Mahal 1989 was released on 14 February 2020 on Netflix.

 Reception

 Karishma Upadhyay of Firstpost wrote in her review "Poetic writing, attention to detail make this Netflix Original rise above its low production value".
-Rohan Naahar from Hindustan Times praised the web show by writing "Neeraj Kabi and Sheeba Chadha are excellent in this wistful and wise Netflix India original.".
+Rohan Naahar from Hindustan Times praised the show by writing "Neeraj Kabi and Sheeba Chadha are excellent in this wistful and wise Netflix India original.".
 Roktim Rajpal wrote a positive review in Deccan Herald and said that Taj Mahal 1989 "is a simple and effective attempt at storytelling that satisfies the target audience.".
 In The News Minute Saraswati Datar wrote that the show is "an enjoyable must watch".